Shaolin Temple Quanfa Institute

 What Happens When I Apply the Shaolin Virtue of Strive?

-• As you develop your Shaolin Virtue of Strive:
+As you develop your Shaolin Virtue of Strive:

-• You will want to learn more
+• You will have the motivation to learn more and learn new things

 • You will find every aspect of life interesting